For years, old timers and fishing veterans have told tales of ‘hybrid‘ largemouth and smallmouth bass…

 They also found that under normal fishing conditions, the meanmouth bass was relatively easy to catch, although they put up a spectacular fight, meaner and sportier than the parent smallmouth bass and largemouth bass (sounds awesome!)

-Although it is enticing to think of catching more aggressive fish for sport, there are serious implications, like genetic swamping and demographic swamping and their further implications to ecological balance.
+Although it is enticing to think of catching more aggressive fish for sport, there are serious implications, like genetic swamping and demographic swamping and their further implications on ecological balance.

 Genetic swamping is when the local genotypes are replaced by hybrids, and what this, in turn, can do to fishing practices and the marine environment.